 Palmarina Bodrum is located in Yalıkavak, the southern tip of the Aegean Sea.
 Palmarina Bodrum, operating under the Blue Flag, is the only mega and giga yacht capacity marina of Turkey hosting up to 69 Mega Yachts of 40 meters and above to dock all year around, as well as sail boats and motor yachts of various lengths.
 Palmarina provides technical services to 140 boats up to 45 meters long via its cutting edge and fully equipped on-land boatyard facility.
-Palmarina, to shortly operate all year around, creates unique sport and entertainment experience as the most secure marina of Turkey.
+Palmarina, to shortly operate all year round, creates a unique sport and entertainment experience as the most secure marina of Turkey.
 Palmarina Bodrum is the only Lloyd`s Register of Shipping (LRQA) ISO 9001 – 2008 standard certified marina in Turkey.

 In the Aegean Region, it is situated on the remains of the ancient city of Myndos.
 The remains of the foundations of buildings can be clearly seen in the knee deep water that leads from the middle of the two bays to Rabbit Island.